CEMPD/SMOKE/scripts/aermod/Onroad_CMV.md

 POLY_FILE|Comma delimited file of lat/lon vertices and area of simplified port and underway shape SOURCE_GROUPS|SCC to source and run group cross-reference EMISINV_A|Area FF10 containing monthly emissions.
 May have multiple FF10 inputs by iterating the letter in the suffix (eg. EMISINV_B, EMISINV_C)
-INVTABLE|SMOKE compatible inventory table with SMOKE names; these are the name of the pollutants that will be in the emis helper files.
-COSTCY|SMOKE-compatible country, state, county definition file GRIDDESC|SMOKE and IOAPI compatible grid description file that contains all grids and projections to be run.
+INVTABLE|SMOKE compatible inventory table with SMOKE names COSTCY|SMOKE-compatible country, state, county definition file GRIDDESC|SMOKE and IOAPI compatible grid description file that contains all grids and projections to be run.
 ATREF|Temporal cross-reference by county and source code (SCC).